awsdocs/aws-codebuild-user-guide/doc_source/planning.md

 After you have answered these questions, you should have the settings and resources you need to run a build successfully\.
 To run your build, you can:
 + Use the CodeBuild console, AWS CLI, or AWS SDKs\.
 For more information, see [Run AWS CodeBuild Directly](how-to-run.md)\.
 + Create or identify a pipeline in AWS CodePipeline, and then add a build or test action that instructs CodeBuild to automatically test your code, run your build, or both\.
-For more information, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.
+For more information, see [Use AWS CodePipeline with CodeBuild](how-to-create-pipeline.md)\.